onurzencrl/onurzencrl/README.md

 ![visitors](https://vbr.nathanchung.dev/badge?page_id=Raymo111.Raymo111&color=00cf00)

-🖥 Software developer with a passion for bold ideas.
+🖥 Software developer with a passion for bold ideas. <br>
-🎓 Freshly graduated from Selcuk University with a degree in Computer Science.
+🎓 Freshly graduated from Selcuk University with a degree in Computer Science. <br>
-🌐 You can access all my open-source projects here on GitHub or on the AUR.
+🌐 You can access all my open-source projects here on GitHub or on the AUR. <br>

 I'm an Angular and .NET developer, graduated from Selcuk University, with around 3 years of experience.
 ## ⬆ 𝚆𝚑𝚊𝚝 𝙸'𝚖 𝚞𝚙 𝚝𝚘